Making Conversations Cool Ones…

 I felt trapped because I wanted to say something but did not know how.
 Oh, how I longed for bridges of a true connection where communication would flow without somebody being scared of being judged or without offending someone.

-Open conversations and deep personal connections was something I learned about in my books.
+Open conversations and deep personal connections were something I learned about in my books.
 Deep inside I had the dream that this is how I wanted to live my life.
 I decided I would educate myself how to build bridges of true connection and I searched for information in books.

-When I turned 15, I thankfully discovered my friend’s family, who were often discussing conflicting topics in a very unconflicting manner.
-I was amazed that sharing my different opinion was welcomed and nobody was offended or hurt.
+When I turned 15, I thankfully discovered my friend’s family, who were often discussing conflicting topics in a very

 This time I was not shut down!
 My perspective was seen as a valuable contribution that made the discussion lively, juicy and rich.
 I was wondering if I was expressing myself differently when with them or were they receiving my messages with better understanding, without judgement.